Credit reporting laws

-Comprehensive Credit Reporting – Positive data now increasingly available
+Comprehensive Credit Reporting – Positive data now available

-The Federal Government has set a 2018 deadline to encourage credit providers to start sharing more positive data, so it’s important for all Australians to understand how their financial history may impact their next credit card, loan or mortgage application.
+Most lenders are now sharing positive data, so it’s important for all Australians to understand how their financial history may impact their next credit card, loan or mortgage application.

 Also known as Comprehensive Credit Reporting, positive credit reporting is in line with many other developed nations like the UK and the USA where people with strong credit histories can use this information to seek out better credit offers